Posted on 13 November 2019

 Its tactics included peaceful demonstration and the lobbying of MPs and it stressed its membership consisted only of law-abiding suffragists.
 This was a crucial difference with the militant tactics of the Pankhursts’ Women’s Social and Political Union.

-Google has celebrated the 171st anniversary of her birth with its own Doodle, using green, white and red, which stood for Give Women Rights.
+Google has celebrated the 171st anniversary of her birth with its own Doodle, using green, white and red, which colours stood for Give Women Rights.

 The monument, created by Turner Prize-winning artist Gillian Wearing, was the first of a woman to be unveiled in the square.
 It marked a century since MPs passed the Representation of the People Act, which bestowed some women with the right to vote for the first time.